What are the best indigenous products to buy to support indigenous artisans?

 Why buy authentic indigenous products?

-Buying authentic Indigenous products is not just about buying a beautiful object.
+Buying authentic Indigenous products is more than just acquiring a beautiful object.
 It also means supporting communities in their efforts to maintain and pass on their cultural heritage.
-When you buy an authentic product, you encourage artisans to continue creating in the traditions of their ancestors, while contributing to the local economy.
+When you purchase an authentic product, you encourage artisans to continue creating according to the traditions of their ancestors, while also contributing to the local economy.